kwiciak/kwiciak/README.md

 - 👋 Hi, I’m @kwiciak
 - 👀 I’m interested in finance and economy
 - 🌱 I’m currently preparing quant portfolio strategy
-- 💞️ I’m going to use this repository to store all my findings and algo
+- 💞️ I’m going to use this repository to store all my findings and algos
 - 📫 You are free to reach out me here :)

 <!---